A physiotherapist's view on flexibility

 Other passive restraints include the alignment of joint surfaces.
 An example of this is the olecranon of the elbow in the olecranon fossa that will limit full extension (straightening) of the elbow.
 Other joint constraints include capsules and ligaments.
 The joint capsule/ligament complex of the hip joint is important in limiting the rotation of the hip.

 The nerves passing through the limbs can also limit flexibility.
 As a limb is taken through a full movement, the ropey nerve tracts also become elongated and become compressed.
 The nerve endings and receptors in the nerves trigger a reflex response that causes the muscle to increase its resistance to stretch.

-In addition to the points mentioned above, there are a number of other factors that influence flexibility:
+In addition to the points mentioned above, many other factors influence flexibility:

 More about collagen

 I mentioned earlier that the connective tissues in and around muscle are considered to be passive' or noncontractile'.
 The principal structure in these tissues that we need to consider is collagen.
 A key term used in physics and biomechanics to describe the way collagen behaves is viscoelasticity'.

 Viscoelastic tissues are made up of viscous and elastic properties.
 A viscous tissue will deform and stay deformed permanently if you pull on a piece of play dough, for instance, it will keep that shape.
 An elastic tissue will return to its original length when the force is removed.
 For example, pulling on a rubber band and letting go the band snaps back to its original length.

-Viscoelasticity describes a property of tissues (collagen being one of those tissues) whereby deformation/ lengthening of a tissue is sustained, and the recovery is slow and imperfect when the deforming force has been removed.
+Viscoelasticity describes a property of tissues (collagen is one of those tissues) whereby deformation/ lengthening of tissue is sustained, and the recovery is slow and imperfect when the deforming force has been removed.
 That is, it will stretch, then stay stretched for a while before slowly returning to its original length.